Kentucky Solar Panels

 Learn MoreFrequently Asked Questions

-Solar panels typically increase home value in Kentucky.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Kentucky.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $250,000 home in Kentucky, that could mean roughly $10,000 in added value.